This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Make sure both the butter and cream cheese are softened before mixing.
+Soften your ingredients: Make sure both the butter and cream cheese are softened before mixing for a smooth, lump-free texture.

-• If you prefer a less sweet frosting, you can reduce the amount of confectioners’ sugar by ¼ cup without affecting the texture too much.
+Adjust the sweetness: If you prefer a less sweet frosting, reduce the confectioners’ sugar by ¼ cup.
+It won’t affect the texture much.

-• Store any unused frosting in an airtight container in the refrigerator for up to 5 days.
-Let it come to room temperature before using, and give it a quick mix if it’s firmed up.
+Storage tips: Store unused frosting in an airtight container in the fridge for up to 5 days.
+Let it come to room temperature before using, and give it a quick mix if it firms up.

-• Mixing the sugar with the butter before adding the cream cheese coats the sugar in fat, which helps prevent the water in the cream cheese from being drawn out.
-This technique ensures your frosting won’t become too runny when you add the maple syrup.
+Mix smart: Beat the sugar into the butter before adding the cream cheese.
+This coats the sugar in fat, which helps keep the water in the cream cheese from loosening the frosting—especially helpful when maple syrup is involved.

 Nutrition